joakimb/joakimb.github.io/_posts/2017-08-23-end-to-end-ecryption-intro.markdown

 The messages and documents your employees send to eachother very often contain things that are sensitive to either the company or the employee.
 Obvious examples are: business plans, information aquired under NDA, maternity leaves and salary information.

-This data is not often only a bummer to leak, but they are also often regulated in law.
+This data is often not only embarrasing and damaging for business to leak, it is also often regulated in law.
 GDPR and stock market information regulations comes to mind.

 ### How the data is secured